 - Turn your Bluetooth accessory off and on.

 - Make sure that your Bluetooth accessory is on and fully charged or connected to power.
-If your accessory uses batteries, try replacing them with fresh ones.
-If you were able to connect previously, unpair the accessory and put it back in discovery mode, then try again to pair and connect.
+If your accessory uses batteries, replace them with fresh ones.
+If you’ve been able to connect in the past, unpair the accessory and put it back in discovery mode.
+Then try again to pair and connect.

-- If you can pair your accessory with other devices but not your iOS device, unpair the accessory from the other devices and try again.
+- If you can pair your accessory with devices other than your iPhone, unpair the accessory from the other devices and try again.